joshuajuni/hrms-app/README.md

 ### 👔 For Managers

-#### 1. **Approve/Reject Leave**
+#### 1. **Approve/Reject Leave Applications**

+**View Department Leaves:**
 1. Go to **Leave Applications**
+2. See all leave applications from your department
-2. Filter by "Pending" status
+3. Filter by "Pending" to see awaiting approvals

+**Approve Leave:**
-3. Click **"View"** on any application
+1. Click **"View"** on a pending application
-4. Review details and reason
+2. Review employee details, dates, and reason
-5. Click **"Approve"** or **"Reject"**
+3. Click **"Approve"** button
-6. Add approval notes (optional for approve, required for reject)
+4. Add optional approval notes
+5. ✅ System automatically:
+   - Deducts leave balance
+   - Creates attendance records (status: on_leave)
+   - Sends email to employee

+**Reject Leave:**
+1. Click **"View"** on a pending application
+2. Click **"Reject"** button
+3. **Must provide rejection reason** (required)
-7. ✅ Email notification sent to employee
+4. ✅ Email sent to employee with reason

+**Important Notes:**
+- ✅ Can only approve/reject: Department employees
+- ✅ Can only approve/reject: PENDING leaves
+- ❌ Cannot edit: Leave details (dates, reason)
+- ❌ Cannot delete: Any leave applications

 #### 2. **View Department Attendance**
 1. Go to **Attendance**
-2. Select employee from dropdown
+2. See attendance for all department employees
-3. Choose date range
+3. Filter by employee and date range
-4. View attendance report
+4. Generate monthly reports

 #### 3. **Manage Department Employees**
 1. Go to **Employees**
 2. View all employees in your department
-3. Click employee name to view full profile
+3. Click employee name to view:
-4. See leave balance and attendance history
+   - Complete profile
+   - Leave balance
+   - Attendance history
+   - Leave application history

 ---

 ### 👨‍💼 For Admins

+**Admin Role:** System administration only, no leave approval rights

 #### 1. **Add New Employee**
 1. Go to **Employees** → **"Add Employee"**